gabrielfernando01/scala_and_spark_for_bd/README.md

 ### Methods and parameter lists

-In Scala, the following is the valid method definition (written in _currie notation_) where a method has two parameter lists:
+In Scala 🟥, the following is the valid method definition (written in _currie notation_) where a method has two parameter lists:

 <code>def sum(x: Int)(y: Int) = x + y</code>